Paul F. Tompkins charms at the Soho Theatre

 The charming and effortless charisma maintained by Paul F. Tompkins is a welcome reminder that the most gifted performers need little more than an empty stage and a story to tell.

-Paul F. Tompkins is performing at the Soho Theatre until 13th April 2013, for further information or to book visit here.
+Paul F. Tompkins is at the Soho Theatre until 13th April 2013.
+For further information or to book visit the theatre’s website here.

-For further information about Paul F. Tompkins and future events visit here.
+For further information and future events visit Paul F. Tompkins’s website here.

 Watch Paul F. Tompkins on Conan in 2012 here: